-Table 3-1.7.13-1 High Level Requirement for Uncertainty and Sensitivity Analysis (UNC)
+Table 4-2.13-1 High Level Requirement for Uncertainty and Sensitivity Analysis (UNC)

+Designator Requirement

-Designator Requirement HLR-UNC-A The Fire PRA shall identify key sources of CDF and LERF uncertainties, including key assumptions and modeling approximations.
-These uncertainties shall be characterized such that their impacts on the results are understood.
+HLR-UNC-A The Fire PRA shall identify sources of CDF and LERF uncertainties and related assumptions and modeling approximations.
+These uncertainties shall be characterized such that their potential impacts on the results are understood.

-Table 3-1.7.13-2(a) Supporting Requirements (SR) for HLR-UNC-A
+Table 4-2.13-2(a) Supporting Requirements (SR) for HLR-UNC-A

-The Fire PRA shall identify key sources of CDF and LERF uncertainties, including key assumptions and modeling approximations.
+The Fire PRA shall identify sources of CDF and LERF uncertainties and related assumptions and modeling approximations.
 These uncertainties shall be characterized such that their impacts on the results are understood (HLR-UNC-A).

-Index No. UNC-A Capability Category I Capability Category II Capability Category III UNC-A1 [Note (1)] PERFORM the uncertainty analysis as SRs LE-F2 and LE-F3 under HLL and DEVELOP a defined basis to suppounder these sections in Part 2.
-R-LE-F in Part 2 UNC-A2 INCLUDE the treatment of uncerta PRM-A4, FQ-F1, IGN-A8, IGN-B5, required by performing Part 2 refer FSS-E3, FSS-E4, FSS-H5, FSS-I H9, and CF-A2 and that UNC-A3 INCLUDE an evaluation of the sen ios and the significant physical ana PRA such as fire areas or fire compand PROVIDE a basis for the evaluation alysis units (consistent with the partments) to key sources of u e level of resolution of the Fire
+Index No. UNC-A Capability Category I Capability Category II Capability Category III UNC-A1 [Note (1)] PERFORM the uncertainty analysis as SRs LE-F2 and LE-F3 under HLI and DEVELOP a defined basis to suppounder these sections in Part 2.
+R-LE-F in Part 2 UNC-A2 INCLUDE the treatment of uncerta PRM-A4, FQ-F1, IGN-A10, IGN-B5, required by performing Part 2 refer FSS-E3, FSS-E4, FSS-H5, FSS-H9 , and CF-A2 and that

 (1) It is intended that the uncertainty analysis cover that which has been included in the quantification as affecting the quantified fire-induced CDF and LERF for the fire scenarios quantified per FQ-A3.
-Hence, it is not intended that uncertainty analysis cover that which has been screened out by virtue of meeting the technical elements of this Standard (i.e., that screened out per para.
-3-1.7.4 or 3-1.7.8 or any other justified screening performed).
+Hence, it is not intended that uncertainty analysis cover that which has been screened out by virtue of meeting the technical elements of this Standard (i.e., that screened out per 4-2.4 or 4-2.8 or any other justified screening performed).

-Section 3-2 Peer Review for Fire PRA at Power
+Section 4-3 Peer Review for Fire PRA At-Power